 Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
 Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's "Drug List."
-Our plan covers most adult Part D vaccines at no cost to you.
+Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
 Refer to your plan's "Drug List" or contact your Quartz Champion Service Team for coverage and cost-sharing details about specific vaccines.